MCotter92/doc/README.md

     - eventually allows for management of AWS stuff too
 - [] implement automatic file syncing with database?
 - [] implement some AWS functionality like Jake suggested a LONG time ago.
 Dynamo DB backupd w/ IaC?
 Something fun to think about
+    - apply interfaces for CRUD?
 - [] implement unit testing for easier refactoring
 - [] can i trim down my imports? aquasecurity/table might not be really needed tbh.
 I bet I can figure that out.
+- [] doc view command with Glow to just read notes
+    - could be fun to learn how glow works and write my own renderer